 - Address any issues threatening their long-term strategic recovery

 The program admits about 120 applicants annually.
-On average we work with over 120 residents annually.
-About 35% graduate to Stage II, and of those, almost 75% graduate to stage three, and 97% graduate to stage four (optional).
-After graduating, Friendship House will remain in contact with 80% of the graduates for the first year and about 40% of the graduates for the next several years.
+After graduating, Friendship House will remain in contact with graduates.
 More than 80% of graduates maintain employment and housing for at least three years upon completion of the program.

 All of our houses are in Wilmington, Delaware.
 They include Epiphany, Jane Ashford, Patterson, Palmer I, Palmer II, Elizabeth, Andrew’s Place, Criswell, Corner, Daughtry, and Burton.
 As a resident moves through the program from stage to stage, he or she will also physically move to a new house.